Read the latest on the future of the series – Derek Jacobi: there will be no more Last Tango in Halifax

-Anne Reid, Derek Jacobi and Sarah Lancashire all returned for the Christmas 2016 two-parter, but with these new episodes comes one very big question: will there be a full series, or is this the last we will see of Celia and Alan?
+Anne Reid, Derek Jacobi and Sarah Lancashire all returned for a Christmas 2016 two-parter, but will there be a full series, or is this the last we will see of Celia and Alan?

 Will there be more Last Tango in Halifax?

 Well, some might say the two-part Christmas special leaves the door wide open for a brand-new saga featuring two of our favourite northern families.

 Alan and Celia’s turn on the stage left the duo eager to take on new and more exciting roles, with Celia suggesting Alan could be the Mark Anthony to her Cleopatra as they drove off into the sunset.
 Dear Sally Wainwright, we’d pay seriously good money to see Derek Jacobi and Anne Reid walk like Egyptians, so if a 90-minute one-off Easter special is all you have time for, we’ll take that please.

 Meanwhile Gillian (Nicola Walker) and Robbie’s marriage crumbled as she finally told him the truth about the night Eddie died.
 Surely we can’t close the door on Halifax just after she’s confessed to murder?
 There have to be consequences, right?

 Finally, we left the often thought snobbish Caroline (Sarah Lancashire) on her first day as the head teacher at a tough Huddersfield comprehensive.
 “Who’s done this?” she asked while surveying the lopsided sign on her office door.

 “Maintenance”, an unassuming office worker replied, having innocently offered her new boss a donut.

 “Can you ask maintenance to come back with a spirit level?”, Caroline asked.
 “Oh they won’t like that”, said her surely soon-to-be enemy.
 “Shall we risk it?” the super sassy head teacher finished, before heading into her office and closing the door.